 Recipients include YWCA of Greater Cincinnati and Dayton, Tristate Trauma Network, Lighthouse Youth & Family Services, Walleyes for Wounded Heroes, Kaleidoscope Youth Center, NYAP (National Youth Advocate Program), Heroes on the Water, and countless individuals around the globe.

 So far in 2023, we've provided 100 cards to NYAP (National Youth Advocate Program) and are currently collecting 60 cards for Lindner Center of HOPE.
-We've provided over 50 cards to individuals so far this year.
+We've provided over 50 cards to individuals across the globe so far this year.

 Want to get involved?